nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_03-METHODS.md

         return f"{self.name} is a {self.species}"
 ```

-then the output will change.
+...then the output will change.

 ```py
 print(foghorn_leghorn)